deetoo/AzureVMScripts/README.md

 + Defining Availability Set Name

+This script defaults to creating a Standard_B2s server size (2 cores, 4GB of RAM)

+This script configures the Azure VM to authenticate via SSH keys, you can modify this for username/password if you'd like.

-This script defaults to creating a Standard_B2s server size (2 cores, 4GB of RAM) This is a basic script, and should be useful as a starting point for your further customization.
+This is a basic script, and should be useful as a starting point for your further customization.

-If you have any questions or would like to request additional features for this script, feel free to poing me!
+If you have any questions or would like to request additional features for this script, feel free to ping me!